Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 ### External Reasons

 1. **Funder compliance**: Any researcher applying for federal funding will be required to submit a data management plan (DMP) along with their grant proposal[@office_of_science_and_technology_policy_ostp_2022].
-The contents of these proposals may vary slightly across agencies but the shared purpose of these documents is to facilitate good data management practices and to mandate open sharing of data to maximize scientific outputs and benefits to society.
+The contents of these plans may vary slightly across agencies but the shared purpose of these documents is to facilitate good data management practices and to mandate open sharing of data to maximize scientific outputs and benefits to society.
 Along with this mandatory data sharing policy, comes the incentive to manage your data for the purposes of data sharing [@borghi_promoting_2022].

 1. **Journal compliance**: Depending on what journal you publish with, providing open access to the data associated with your publication may be a requirement (see PLOS ONE[@plos_one_data_nodate] as an example).
 Again, along with data sharing, comes the incentive to manage your data in a thoughtful, responsible, and organized way.